cyris360/cyris360-framework/architecture.md

-There are two distincts domains where secure architecture applies: The infrastructure and the product.
+There are two distincts domains where secure architecture applies: The infrastructure and the product portfolio.
 Depending on the target organization and the type of products delivered, these domains might partially overlap.

 ## Infrastructure security